 This algorithm runs far too slowly to be able to evaluate a thirteen-trick hand, so many improvements and optimizations were three bits are needed).
 The last byte contains the player who must play the next card.
 This character array is then converted into an integer by using the hash code function of strings.
-This function does permit some collisions but is erratic enough in its distribution of values across that the declarer can make from that position.
-This prevents positions that can be reached by many lines of play from being re-evaluated, which saves a very significant amount of time.
-It also in some cases prevents re-evaluation of positions when the algorithm is initiated with a different goal value.
+This function does permit some collisions but is erratic enough in its distribution of values across the hash table that it is impossible for two hands with the same associated value to be transformed into each other by any legal line of play, so unwanted collisions will never occur regardless.

+when the algorithm is initiated with a different goal value.